nkarl/nkarl.github.io/src/content/blog/2024-09-26-nix-flakes.md

 - `github:nixos/nixpkgs/nixos-23.05`
 - ...

-You can browse all indexer versions [here](https://lazamar.co.uk/nix-versions/).
+You can browse all versions of the index [here](https://lazamar.co.uk/nix-versions/).

 Now, let's start writing a flake.